Xhoni96/Ticketado/README.md

 ## What's in the stack

-Web Framework: Remix.run
+- Web Framework: Remix.run
-Database: EdgeDB
+- Database: EdgeDB
-State Manager: Jotai
+- State Manager: Jotai
-Styling: TailwindCss
+- Styling: TailwindCss
-Component library: Headless UI
+- Component library: Headless UI
-Schema Validation: Zod
+- Schema Validation: Zod

-How to run the project locally:
+## Development:

 Node & npm versions are defined in package.json under `volta`.
 If you use volta as your tool manager then no need to do anything.